Welcome to the homepage of Professor John Owens of the Department of Electrical and Computer Engineering at the University of California, Davis.

 Biography

-I am currently an assistant professor of electrical and computer engineering at the University of California, Davis.
-I began my appointment at Davis in January 2003 and will be promoted to associate professor on 1 July 2008.
-Woo hoo!
+I am currently a professor of electrical and computer engineering at the University of California, Davis.
+I began my appointment at Davis in January 2003, was promoted to associate professor on 1 July 2008, and was promoted to professor on 1 July 2014.

 I earned my Ph.D. in November 2002 in the Computer Systems Laboratory, Department of Electrical Engineering, Stanford University.
 At Stanford I was a member of the Concurrent VLSI Architecture Group and the Computer Graphics Laboratory.
 I was an architect of the Imagine Stream Processor, working closely with the Imagine team and my advisor, Bill Dally.
 My dissertation research explored polygon rendering on stream architectures such as Imagine.
 My CV (with publication list) can be found here (pdf).